Jakob Ahlmann: AaB

 Ahlmann made his definitive breakthrough for AaB in the 2013–14 season.
 After 29 matchdays, Ahlmann had appeared in 24 matches, of which 22 were in 90 minutes.
 In his 71st match for AaB, Ahlmann scored his first professional goal, the 0–2 opener away against Viborg FF, in a match which ended in a 0–2 away win.
 Ahlmann stated in connection with his first goal that "it was incredibly nice to see it go in".
 That season, AaB won its fourth Danish championship.
 Ahlmann played all 90 minutes in the decisive match on 11 May 2014 for the championship.
 The match between FC Vestsjælland and AaB ended in a 0–0 draw at Slagelse Stadion, while FC Copenhagen beat FC Midtjylland 2–3 away, which sent the championship to Aalborg in the penultimate matchday.
 He also played the entire match of the 2013–14 Danish Cup final, which ended in a 4–2 win over FC Copenhagen in Parken Stadium on 15 May 2014.
 Ahlmanns scored the third goal for AaB in the match.
 "It's crazy.
 It's hard to put into words," Ahlmann told Ekstra Bladet after the match.

 In the autumn of 2014, Ahlmann suffered a cruciate ligament injury, which sidelined him for a almost a year.
 Ahlmann made his comeback in a pre-season friendly in the summer of 2015.
 On 31 July 2015, he extended his contract to June 2017.
 In May 2018, Ahlmann extended his contract to 2021.

 As his contract was set to expire in the summer of 2021, Ahlmann signed another contract extension on 14 May 2021, keeping him part of AaB until 2024.
 At that point, he had made 244 official appearances for the club, in which he recorded six goals and 20 assists.

+In May 2024, AaB announced that Ahlmann would be retiring from football at the end of his contract, continuing on at the club as a scout.